wxWidgets/wxWidgets/docs/contributing/how-to-release.md

     * Put a date on the release line in `docs/changes.txt`.
     * Update the date in the manual (`docs/doxygen/mainpages/manual.h`).
     * Update the release announcement post in `docs/publicity/announce.txt`.
+    * Update `docs/msw/binaries.md`: at least the version, but possibly also the list of supported compilers.

 2. Commit the changes and tag the release using your GPG key: